Anthony McCall: Early life and 1970s career

 After moving to New York in 1973, McCall continued his fire performances and developed his 'solid light' film series, beginning with Line Describing a Cone, in 1973.
 Based on simple, animated line-drawings, these projections strikingly emphasise the sculptural qualities of a beam of light.
 In darkened, haze-filled rooms, the projections create an illusion of three-dimensional shapes, ellipses, waves and flat planes that gradually expand, contract or sweep through space.
 In these works, the artist sought to deconstruct cinema by reducing film to its principle components of time and light and removing the screen entirely as the prescribed surface for projection.
 The works also shift the relationship of the audience to film, as viewers become participants, their bodies intersecting and modifying the transitory forms.

+At the end of the 1970s, McCall withdrew from making art.
+When he took his Line Describing a Cone installation to Konsthallen in Lund, Sweden, the artwork was rendered invisible.
+Very much unlike the New York lofts where dust and cigarette smoke created a haze, Swedish clean air shocked him severely, casting him into a "wilderness" that would last two decades.
+His showing at documenta 6 in 1977 would be his last for over 25 years.